 The OECD developed a Common Reporting Standard (CRS) for the automatic global exchange of financial information.
 Since September 2018 over 100 countries (including former ‘tax havens’) exchange information annually.

 The CRS ‘looks through’ any trusts, companies and foundations to identify the individuals who have an interest.
 The information will then be given to the country where those individuals are believed to be tax resident.
 HMRC obtains additional information from many countries using its network of Tax Information Exchange Agreements.

 HMRC analyses the data it receives, comparing it to tax returns and other information it already holds, to identify taxpayers to investigate.

 Requirement to Correct

-HMRC recently introduced the ‘Requirement to Correct’, which obliges taxpayers to disclose irregularities relating to offshore assets and foreign income before 30 September 2018.
+HMRC introduced the ‘Requirement to Correct’, which obliged taxpayers to disclose irregularities relating to offshore assets and foreign income before 30 September 2018.
 Failure to fully disclose will result in penalties of at least 100% of the tax in the absence of a ‘reasonable excuse’.

-Please get in touch for confidential, no obligation advice.
+Have you received a letter referencing the RTC?
+Please get in touch for confidential, ‘no obligation’ advice.